f18m/boost-intrusive-pool/README.md

    and thus memory pools based on `std::shared_ptr<>` (like https://github.com/steinwurf/recycle) cannot be zero-malloc due to the heap-allocated control block;
- - requires C++ classes stored inside the memory pool to have a default constructor: reason is that to ensure the spatial locality of allocated items (for better cache / memory performances) we use the new[] operator which does not allow to provide any parameter;
+ - requires C++ classes stored inside the memory pool to have a default constructor: reason is that to ensure the spatial locality of allocated items (for better cache / memory performances) we use the `new[]` operator which does not allow to provide any parameter;
- - adds about 24 bytes of overhead to each C++ class to be stored inside the memory pool.
+ - adds about 32 bytes of overhead to each C++ class to be stored inside the memory pool.

 The templated memory pool has been tested with C++14 and C++17 with recent GCC versions (7.x and 8.x).